 Networking

-Sending a follow-up text after making a new networking connection helps open the door for new business opportunities.
+Sending a follow-up text message to a client or after making a new networking connection helps open the door for new business opportunities.
+You can also use a text message introduction to invite new subscribers or loyal customers to any special events hosted by your organisation.

-Whenever you get a new customer, you can use an introduction text to confirm the product purchased and communicate further information.
+Whenever you get a new customer, you can use an introduction text to confirm their purchase.
+You can then use the same channel to communicate further information and encourage them for the same.

 Template: